The CFC holds its 72nd Meeting of the Executive Board by teleconference

 The CFC Secretariat also presented an MoU between the Dutch-Bangla Chamber of Commerce and Industry (DBCCI) and the CFC.
 As it aims to get involved in more development activities, the DBCCI is seeking a partnership with the CFC to advance both organizations’ mandate and objectives in achieving the SDGs.
 To do so, the MoU introduces a formal framework for the future cooperation between the CFC and the DBCCI.

-Other items discussed during the EB Meeting include the Guidance on Adjustment in the amount of Fast Track Projects from USD 120,000 to USD 300,000; the Operational Programme of CFC for 2022; the Impact Portfolio Management; the Designation and Re-designation of International Commodity Bodies; the Draft Administrative Budget 2022; the 2020 Audited Financial Statements (First Account, Second Account, Provident Fund); and the Appointment of Auditors.
-Another proposal on making SDG-13, “climate action” as core SDG was postponed till next EB at desired by a member state as it sought more details about the implementation of the said proposal.
+Other items discussed during the EB Meeting include the Guidance on Adjustment in the amount of Fast Track Projects from USD 120,000 to USD 300,000; the Operational Programme of the CFC for 2022; the Impact Portfolio Management; the Designation and Re-designation of International Commodity Bodies; the Draft Administrative Budget 2022; the 2020 Audited Financial Statements (First Account, Second Account, Provident Fund); and the Appointment of Auditors.
+Another proposal on making SDG-13, “climate action” as core SDG was postponed till the next EB as desired by a member state seeking more details about the implementation of the said proposal.

 Note to the editor: The Common Fund for Commodities (CFC) is an international financial institution established under the framework of the United Nations.
 The CFC provides financing for projects in commodity dependent developing countries to address challenges they face in the commodity value chains.
 CFC also endeavours to work as a conduit for transfer of technologies and innovations from developed to developing world.